Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 Research Status in 2026

-Humanin has been the subject of active early research for over two decades.
-The mechanism is well characterized, the anti-apoptotic protection is replicable across cell and animal studies, and the lifespan extension in C. elegans is established.
-What has not happened yet is a large Phase 2 or Phase 3 human clinical trial for any specific indication.
+Humanin has been the subject of active research for over two decades.
+The mechanism is well characterized, the anti-apoptotic protection is replicable across cell and animal studies, the lifespan extension in C. elegans is established, and the biomarker case in humans (centenarian offspring, rs2854128 cohort, disease-state declines) is now the strongest piece of human-relevant evidence.
+What has not happened, as of May 2026, is a completed Phase 2 or Phase 3 human clinical trial for any specific indication.

 The main barriers to clinical development mirror what held back DSIP and other broadly-acting peptides: Humanin's mechanism is multi-target, the effect size for any single indication is modest, patent economics for a native mitochondrial peptide are challenging, and the indications with largest patient populations (Alzheimer's, cardiovascular) require very long and expensive trials.
-Modified analogs like HNG with improved potency and longer half-life could eventually enter dedicated clinical development, but as of 2026 none have advanced to pivotal trials.
+Modified analogs like HNG with improved potency and longer half-life could eventually enter dedicated clinical development.
+Several second-generation HNG derivatives with improved half-life are in early laboratory evaluation, but none have advanced to pivotal human trials at the time of this update.

 Where to Buy Humanin